-Experienced acoustic analysts used XBAT, a customized, open-source MATLAB-base software system (http://www.birds.cornell.edu/brp/software), to examine multi-channel spectrograms of the recorded audio data from each sample period, typically viewing data in the 20 - 600 Hz frequency band, one minute at a time.
-MARU sites within each array are numbered from south to north.
-Thus, channel 1 in the multichannel spectrograms always displays data from the southernmost MARU; the channel corresponding to the northernmost unit is channel 4 or 6 (depending on which array was active at a given time).
+Experienced acoustic analysts used a customised, MATLABbased software system (XBAT) to examine multi-channel spectrograms of the recorded audio data from each sample period, typically viewing data in the 20-600Hz frequency band, one minute at a time.
+For the 4-channel array, audio data from MARU sites were assigned channel numbers in the multi-channel sound files from south to north.
+Thus, channel 1 in the 4-channel spectrograms displayed data from the southernmost MARU, and channel 4 displayed data from the northernmost MARU.
+For the 6-channel array, audio data from MARU sites were assigned channels in a south to north sequence such that the sequence of sites was 1, 2, 6, 3, 4, 7.